 Success doesn’t happen overnight, and it doesn’t happen in a vacuum.
 It is the culmination of years of hard work, and many people need to get involved.
 For every woman sitting on a board or running a company, there are mentors, sponsors, friends, and colleagues who worked with her and supported her as she advanced in her career.

 A mentor is more than just a teacher – he or she is someone that can be relied on and trusted to be there in both difficult times and times of great success.
-The value of having someone with whom you can share your concerns, try new ideas, or collaborate with in developing skills is immense.
+The value of having someone with whom you can share your concerns, try new ideas, or collaborate in developing skills is immense.

 Even more than a mentor, a sponsor is someone who advocates on your behalf when you are not in the room – a leader in the company who can help you take advantage of new opportunities you might not otherwise miss.
 Let’s take a closer look at how to build this personal board of directors by finding the right mentor or sponsor to help you develop your career.